by Rev. Anne Cormier, Co-Chair

 Rebuild your church, O God.
 Free us from bigotry, fears and distortions that plague the human heart.
 May this generation and all of the generations to come be repairers of the breach.
 Make our path straight and our theology sound.
 And help us open our hearts to the transformative justice you desire as we await your Advent coming.
 Amen.

-Together, let us begin this Advent season with courage in our hearts and a willingness to examine the subtle and not so subtle ways white nationalism and white supremacy continue to have a foothold in our churches and our world.
+Together, with courageous and willing hearts, let us examine the subtle and not so subtle ways white nationalism and white supremacy continue to have a foothold in our churches and our world.
 Let us pray that Christ gives us the ability to understand this as a white problem that mars the soul of Christianity and our nation.

 Let us pray that the Spirit of Christ gives us ears to hear the cries of suffering and pain and move us to be agents of anti-racism and restorative justice.
 In this season of watching and waiting, our Black brothers and sisters are exhausted, angry, hurting, and hoping for our voice and presence to join with theirs against the powers and principalities of systemic racism and the oppression, violence, and ongoing lynching of Black men, women, and children left in its wake.